A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Preliminary

 And the whole quantum policy gradient algorithm we adopted from the~\cite{ReUploadingPQC} is given as

 which is quite similar to what have been introduced earlier in policy gradient statements, except for the part of the baseline.
-It is often used to reduce the variance of gradient estimation and as stated in \Cref{alg:pqc_reinforce}, the value-function approximator is one of the popular choices~\cite{Cs229, baseline1, baseline2}.
-Yet, for the sake of simplicity, we will not use complex value function approximator-like baseline techniques.
-Instead, we employ a common variance reduction method by normalizing the collected returns (i.e., standardizing them by subtracting the batch mean and dividing by the batch standard deviation).
+It is often used to reduce the variance of gradient estimation, and as stated in \Cref{alg:pqc_reinforce}, the value-function approximator is one of the popular choices~\cite{Cs229, baseline1}.